-No one likes dealing with a blocked toilet, so many choose to hire professionals to get the job done.
+No one likes dealing with a blocked toilet drain, so many choose to hire professionals to get the job done.

-However, knowing how to unclog a toilet yourself can cut down on its maintenance costs in the long run.
+However, knowing how to unclog a toilet can cut its maintenance costs in the long run.
 While the first instinct may be to flush it until it gets unclogged, try to resist this urge.
-You may end up with an overflowing mess to deal with!
+You may end up with a toilet overflow mess to deal with!

-And to help you get the job done as quickly and effectively as possible, here are six steps you can take to unblock a toilet drain soon.
+To help you get the job done as quickly and effectively as possible, here are six steps to unclog toilets soon.

 6 Steps To Unblock A Toilet Drain

-Before you can do any work to unblock the pipes, the very first step is identifying the source of the problem, if possible.
-Sometimes, the source of the blockage is not too deep in the pipes and can be seen from the bowl.
+Before you can do any work to unblock the pipes, the first step is identifying the source of the problem, if possible.
+Sometimes, the source of the blockage is not too deep in the clogged pipe and can be seen from the bowl.

 In this case, get on your rubber gloves and pull them out.
 However, if you cannot see the source of the block, you may need to try alternative methods to get to its source.